-Hazardous Substances Disease and Injury and Lead Absorption Notifications via BPAC - Information for GPs
+Hazardous Substances Disease and Injury Reporting Tool via BPAC - Information for GPs

-General Practitioners are now asked to notify cases of disease and injury caused by hazardous substances seen in primary care to the Medical Officer of Health.
-A short electronic form linked to MedTech32 and developed by bestpractice Decision Support (BPAC) is available to make notification as simple as possible.
+General Practitioners are asked to notify cases of disease and injury caused by hazardous substances seen in primary care to the Medical Officer of Health.
+A short electronic form developed by bestpractice Decision Support (BPAC) linked to MedTech, MyPractice, Profile and Indici practice management systems (PMSs) is available to make notification as simple as possible.

-Notification may result in a Public Health Unit (PHU) investigation of a particular event or, a collection of related cases may initiate the investigation of a particular substance in a region or nationwide.
+Notification may result in a Public Health Unit (PHU) investigation of a case, or a number of related cases may initiate the investigation of a particular substance in a region or nationwide.